DenverSherman/MechaCar_Statistical_Analysis/README.md

 # 1. Statistical Analysis for MPG - Multiple Regression
 Our initial multiple regression yields significant factors in mpg outcomes; vehicle length and ground clearance show positive correlations with fuel efficiancy at .001 significance.
+This is to be expected, as both of these factors

 # 2. Suspension Coil - Market Summary
 ```